Jetmir Topalli

-Jetmir Topalli (born 7 February 1998) is a Kosovan professional footballer who plays as a centre-forward for Süper Lig club İstanbulspor and the Kosovo national team.
+Jetmir Topalli (born 7 February 1998) is a Kosovan professional footballer who plays as a forward for TFF First League club Pendikspor on loan from İstanbulspor, and the Kosovo national team.

 Club career

 Ballkani

-On 13 June 2018, Topalli signed a two-year contract with Football Superleague of Kosovo club Ballkani.
+On 13 June 2018, Topalli signed a two-year contract with Kosovo Superleague club Ballkani.
 On 25 August 2018, he made his debut in a 3–0 home defeat against Llapi after being named in the starting line-up.

 Loan at Feronikeli

-On 13 June 2019, Topalli joined in a short-time loan with Football Superleague of Kosovo club Feronikeli, only for European competition matches.
-Twelve days later, he was named as a Feronikeli substitute for the first time in semi-final of 2019–20 UEFA Champions League preliminary round against the Gibraltarian side Lincoln Red Imps.
-His debut with Feronikeli came on 28 June in final of 2019–20 UEFA Champions League preliminary round against the Andorran side FC Santa Coloma after coming on as a substitute at 67th minute in place of Jean Carioca.
+On 13 June 2019, Topalli joined in a short-time loan with Kosovo Superleague club Feronikeli, only for European competition matches.
+Twelve days later, he was named as a Feronikeli substitute for the first time in the 2019–20 UEFA Champions League preliminary round semi-final against the Gibraltarian side Lincoln Red Imps.
+His debut with Feronikeli came on 28 June in the 2019–20 UEFA Champions League preliminary round final against the Andorran side Santa Coloma after coming on as a substitute at 67th minute in place of Jean Carioca.